sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/might-of-an-utu.md

 ## Libation to Fire

-[SP: 0][CD: 25s] Attack enemies with Might of An-Utu, dealing 100% + 900%/1,600%/2,500% ATK of Fire DMG at 0/1/2 stack(s) of charge respectively.
+[SP 소모: 0][재사용 대기 시간: 25초] Attack enemies with Might of An-Utu, dealing 100% + 900%/1,600%/2,500% ATK of Fire DMG at 0/1/2 stack(s) of charge respectively.
 Lose 8% of current HP per second for 5s after using the weapon active (will not cause death).
 Cannot use the weapon active at below 10% HP.
 Initial charge starts at 1 stack; gain 1 stack when spending no less than 30 SP at a time.

 ## Solar Prominence